Skip to content

 1. Finally, restart the application to take effect.

-SDK Runtime Addition
+Add at SDK Runtime

 //SDK initialization pseudo code, get